mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The scout service administrative and planning arm is known as the Bureaucracy but is entirely different from the Imperial service of the same name.
-The Bureaucracy does have a rank and promotion structure, which is viewed with suspicion by many ‘field’ scouts.
+The Bureaucracy does have a rank and promotion structure, which is viewed with suspicion by many 'field' scouts.
 Most scouts serve their entire career in the field; some spend a token period in the field and apply for a Bureaucracy job at one of the regional scout bases or way stations.
 However, both the Bureaucracy